 Apply for small grants for supporting herpetological fieldwork and other research costs.

-The Society welcomes applications on a biannual basis (closing dates 1st June and 1st December) for the Student Grant Scheme.
-The Scheme offers small grants, normally not exceeding £300 (approximately US $450), to current students, and is principally aimed at supporting fieldwork and other research costs.
+The Society welcomes applications on a biannual basis (closing dates 1st June and 1st December) for the Student Grant Scheme (SGS).
+The SGS offers small grants, normally not exceeding £300 (approximately US $450), to current students, and is principally aimed at supporting fieldwork and other research costs.
 Undergraduate and masters-level postgraduate students are the intended focus of the Scheme, but PhD students will be eligible if the research is completed within one year.

 The Scheme is intended to promote a scientific interest in herpetology through short, well-defined research projects with clear aims and demonstrable applications to our understanding of herpetology, and/or to herpetofauna conservation.
 Projects which benefit species of conservation concern are likely to be favoured.